Roboy/RoboyVR/00_sphinx_documentation/documentation/Pabi/1_user_manual.rst

     :align: center
     :alt: Controller Selection GUI

+	Instruction to choose the GUI Controller

 .. figure:: ../images/controller_selection_2.*
     :align: center
     :alt: Controller Selection Tools

+	Instruction to choose the Tool Controller

 Afterwards you can watch PaBi showing his best dance moves and interact with him via a GUI and different tools.

 .. figure:: images/pabi_selection.*
     :align: center
     :alt: PaBi Selection

+	Unity Scene of PaBi

 *Note: Shooting PaBi with the nerf gun does not have any consequences and serves as a alleviation of stress*